 Buying a Used Spiral Staircase

 Before you buy a used spiral staircase, do your homework.
 Asking a seller these six questions can save you thousands of dollars and countless headaches.
 Whether you are designing a new spiral stair or looking for a used spiral staircase, your considerations should be the same.
 You want a stair that is durable and fits into your space, both physically and aesthetically.
-This checklist below will help you make an informed buying decision.
+This checklist below will help you make an informed buying decision before purchasing a used spiral staircase or inexpensive spiral staircase kits for sale.

 Ask About Signs of Corrosion & Rust: